Cities Diploma in Cities and Urban Development

 By 2050, more than 75 percent of the world’s population will be city dwellers.
 Moreover, the economic output of the 60-largest global cities will increase by $30 trillion, accounting for two-thirds of all economic growth.
 Given these undeniable statistics, it is critical that city and economic development leaders, as well as key decision makers, appreciate the assets and the capabilities that are most important in the location decisions of businesses.

-The Advanced Diploma in Cities and Urban Development will provide those individuals, who seek to launch or to advance their career in urban economic development, with the skills, expertise, and insights they need to create, implement, and measure asset-driven strategies and plans, which move beyond real estate to build upon the creativity, innovation, and human capability of their local communities.
-This online hybrid program of study can be completed in just one semester and provides students with the ability to create comprehensive economic development assessments for cities.
+The Diploma in Cities and Urban Development provides those individuals who seek to launch or to advance their career in urban economic development with the skills, expertise, and insights they need to create, implement, and measure asset-driven strategies and plans, which move beyond real estate to build upon the creativity, innovation, and human capability of their local communities.
+This online, hybrid program of study, which can be completed in just one semester or in up to two years, equips students with the ability to create comprehensive economic development assessments for cities.

 You'll Walk Away With